“Start the children off on the way they should go and then even when they are old they will not turn from it.”

 Are you searching for authentic and meaningful community?

 Below is a brief description of DeerGrove’s Life Groups

 Please contact the leader(s) for more information about a specific group, or contact Assistant Pastor Rick Fisk (firstname.lastname@example.org) for questions about Life Groups in general.

 Adult Bible Study: Sunday Mornings 9:15 - 10:00 a.m.

 Meet at the church, or join on zoom, as the group dives into Scripture together and enjoys lively conversation.
-The group journeys through one book of the Bible at a time.
+The group typically studies a book of the Bible or selects a topic for study.

 Contact Pastor Rick: email@example.com

 Women’s Bible Study: Thursday Mornings 11:00 a.m. - Noon.

 Meet at church to study Scripture with the She Reads Truth (SRT) reading plans, share in story with one another, and enjoy a time of prayer.
 Women of all ages are welcome!